 Today I am going to be sharing the best fiction books that I have been reading this year and my quick reviews of each of them.
-I’m up to 32 books in total for this year, that includes fiction and other genre (included at the bottom of the post).
+I’m up to 46 books in total for this year, that includes fiction and other genre (included at the bottom of the post).

 If you want to see all my recent books in one place, you can check out my Amazon Book page.

 And after reading all these books, my top picks from the entire year are as follows-

 - Carrie Soto is Back (Women empowerment, Agism + Tennis joy – just a GREAT book!)

 - A Man called Ove (Touching story, LOVED)

 - The Book of Longings (Fictional story about if Jesus got married, LOVED)

 - The Island of Missing Trees (Tree lover here, loved this one)